 Newer methods combine weight with ultrasonic or other methods.
 Generally, they’re precise but work only on defined items, meaning standard coins or bars.
 They’re favored by depositories and specialized buyers but impractical for pawnbrokers who are also dealing with jewelry and other unidentifiable items.

 These devices are quite expensive and require some level of experience to provide reliable results.
 Unfortunately, there is no testing method of equal reliability for the occasional home user.

-My advice?
 Visit a reputable gold buyer, preferably one who has been in business for some time, and offer what you want analyzed for sale.
 Most reputable buyers will appraise the item for you without obligation.

 Which brings us to jewelry.
 Many of us have it, wanted or not, as items of perceived value are handed down from generation to generation.
 The important distinction here is rarity and condition.
 If an item is of exceptional beauty and condition or has a certifiable history giving it special value, it may have a higher value, but, otherwise, it’s often worth only its metal value.
 Evaluating these items is especially hard, and, to do it reliably, buyers often have to scratch it or cut it open to evaluate the core material.
 Be sure you have lost all attachment to such items prior to offering them for sale.

 Some Points To Keep In Mind When Dealing With Old Jewelry:

 - Stones, even diamonds, are usually scratched and not worth as much as new ones.
 Some buyers send them to be refurbished or colorized, but that’s an additional effort for which they typically don’t issue a credit.
 You can always ask to keep your stones, if you prefer.